-While prior NQF work funded by the Centers for Medicare & Medicaid Services (CMS) has focused on attribution and on measuring the quality of readiness for MCIs, PHEs, ECSCs, there is no specific guidance on attribution approaches for patients who receive care from multiple providers for unplanned high-acuity ECSCs.
+While prior NQF work funded by CMS has focused on attribution and measuring the quality of readiness for MCIs, PHEs, and ECSCs, there is no specific guidance on attribution approaches for patients who receive care from multiple providers for unplanned high-acuity ECSCs.
 The Attribution: Principles and Approaches (2016) and Improving Attribution Models (2018) reports identified guiding principles and recommendations for designing and selecting an attribution model, explored key attribution challenges, and provided considerations for evaluating attribution models.
-More recently, the Population-Based Trauma Outcomes (2019) report emphasized evaluating trauma care within a population or geographic region rather than an individual facility or single part of the healthcare system, and the Healthcare System Readiness (2019) report identified guidance for developing readiness measures and identified key considerations for measuring and reporting the quality of healthcare system readiness.
+More recently, the Population-Based Trauma Outcomes (2019) report emphasized evaluating trauma care within a population or geographic region rather than an individual facility or single part of the healthcare system, and the Healthcare System Readiness (2019) report identified: (1) guidance for developing readiness measures and (2) key considerations for measuring and reporting the quality of healthcare system readiness.